Supereg/secure-video-specification/examples/README.md

 And the `fully-assembled.mp4` file represent the whole recording assembled to one file.

+A tool like http://mp4parser.com can be used to look at the boxes contained in the mp4 files.

 ## DataStream `dataSend` communication

 All HDS payloads below are encoded in json objects which HAP-NodeJS would also use to